partiql/partiql-lang-kotlin/docs/design/Abstract Syntax Tree.md

 and will require that a branch exists for all derived types or that an `else` branch is present.

-This helps improve maintainability of code that uses the AST because when a new type that inherits from `ExprNode` is added then those `when` expressions which do not include an `else` branch will generate compiler errors and the developer will know they need to be updated to include the new node type.
+This helps improve maintainability of code that uses the AST because when a new type that inherits from `PartiqlAst.Expr` is added then those `when` expressions which do not include an `else` branch will generate compiler errors and the developer will know they need to be updated to include the new node type.
 For this reason, the developer should carefully consider the use of `else` branches and instead should consider explicit empty branches for each of the derived types instead.